 Sitting on the western outskirts of Death Valley in Inyo County, California, tiny Darwin, a semi-ghost town today, was once the largest city in the county.
-The settlement got its start in early 1860 when a prospecting expedition led by Dr. E. Darwin French set out from Visalia, California in search of the Lost Gunsight Mine and a place that had long been referred to as “Silver Mountain.”
+The settlement started in early 1860 when a prospecting expedition led by Dr. E. Darwin French set out from Visalia, California, searching for the Lost Gunsight Mine and a place that had long been referred to as “Silver Mountain.”

-Exploring the rocky, dry landscape southeast of Owens Lake, French’s party never found the Lost Gunsight Mine or Silver Mountain, but they did discover rich silver outcrops, staked a number of claims, and headed back to Visalia to record them.
-When they returned, they were followed by hundreds of others and soon mines developed and the rugged mining town of Coso Junction was born.
+Exploring the rocky, dry landscape southeast of Owens Lake, French’s party never found the Lost Gunsight Mine or Silver Mountain.
+Still, they did discover rich silver outcrops, staked several claims, and headed back to Visalia to record them.
+When they returned, they were followed by hundreds of others, and soon mines developed, and the rugged mining town of Coso Junction was born.

-The next year, the town continued to grow, supporting over 1,000 people, at which time, it was the largest town in Inyo County.
-It’s Centennial Celebration on July 4, 1876, was the second largest in the county.
-Though the settlement had taken on an air of permanence, it was also gaining another reputation — that of a rowdy and violent town.
-Because of its isolation, and distance from the county seat of Independence, gunplay, assaults, and stage robberies were common.
+The following year, the town continued to grow, supporting over 1,000 people, at which time, it was the largest town in Inyo County.
+Its Centennial Celebration on July 4, 1876, was the second largest in the county.
+Though the settlement had taken on an air of permanence, it also gained another reputation — that of a rowdy and violent town.
+Because of its isolation and distance from the county seat of Independence, gunplay, assaults, and stage robberies were common.
 Still, the town continued to grow, peaking at a population of about 3,500 in 1877.
 However, it would not continue.
-The following year a smallpox epidemic swept the community and a national economic slowdown hit Darwin hard.
-Production slowed and mine owners scaled back wages, creating more violence in the community.
+The following year a smallpox epidemic swept the community, and a national economic slowdown hit Darwin hard.
+Production slowed, and mine owners scaled back wages, creating more violence in the community.

 During the early 1900s, a rebirth of the mining industry occurred in southern Inyo County when copper, which had earlier been left on the dumps because it was considered worthless, began to be mined in earnest as its value had risen dramatically.
-In 1907 Senator Tasker L. Oddie of Nevada bought nine claims in the Darwin area, while George Nixon and George Wingfield of Goldfield, Nevada fame also took over some property.
+In 1907 Senator Tasker L. Oddie of Nevada bought nine claims in the Darwin area, while George Nixon and George Wingfield of Goldfield, Nevada fame, took over some property.
 At the same time, the Lucky Jim Mine was shipping lead-silver ore to Salt Lake City smelters in Utah.
-Another smelter opened in nearby Keeler and during the next ten years more mines opened and older ones were re-worked.
-A new hotel was built, and the town began to show true signs of coming back to life.
-Unfortunately, in August 1917, another fire blazed through the town which destroyed a service garage, the new hotel, a saloon, and three homes.
-Less than a year later another fire swept down the other side of Main Street destroying more homes and businesses.
+Another smelter opened in nearby Keeler, and during the next ten years, more mines opened, and older ones were re-worked.
+A new hotel was built, and the town began to show signs of coming back to life.
+Unfortunately, in August 1917, another fire blazed through the town, which destroyed a service garage, the new hotel, a saloon, and three homes.
+Less than a year later, another fire swept down the other side of Main Street, destroying more homes and businesses.

-However, by June 1919 the Darwin District, especially the Lucky Jim and Christmas Gift Mines, was still going strong, driven by the increase in the price of silver.
-Another major development occurred on Mt.
+However, by June 1919, the Darwin District, especially the Lucky Jim and Christmas Gift Mines, was still going strong, driven by the increase in the price of silver.
+Another significant development occurred on Mt.
 Ophir when a company town was built to house all the miners needed to work the Wagner & Company Mine.

-After the War, in 1945 the Wagner Mine and other operations were purchased by the Anaconda Copper Mining Company and soon became the number one lead mine in California, producing two-thirds of all that commodity used in the state.
+After the War, in 1945, the Wagner Mine and other operations were purchased by the Anaconda Copper Mining Company.
+They soon became the number one lead mine in California, producing two-thirds of all that commodity used.
 It remained in operation until the 1970s.
-The total value of all lead, silver, and zinc produced has been put at $15 million.
+The total value of all lead, silver, and zinc produced was evaluated at $15 million.

-Today, Darwin’s population is estimated at just about 50 people.
+Today, Darwin’s population is estimated at just about 35 people.
 On the hillside of Mt.
 Ophir, about ½ northwest of “downtown,” can still be seen the remains of the company camp, including decaying rows of company houses as well as Quonset huts and mill buildings.
-Its downtown area still contains several buildings, once housing businesses but, now closed.
-In the area, scattered and rusted mining machinery and the remains of the old Defiance smelter complete with rusted out hulks of vehicles and trailers.
+Its downtown area still contains several buildings, once housing businesses but now closed.
+In the area, scattered and rusted mining machinery and the remains of the old Defiance smelter are complete with rusted-out hulks of vehicles and trailers.

 Darwin is located about 24 miles southeast of Keeler, California.